capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ## Motivation

-Voltron must, base on the available OCF Manifests, be able to render a complete workflow, which can be executed by [Runners](../../docs/runner.md).
-For now, we do not have a proposal for how the rendering will be done and what kind of syntax will be use to describe the workflows.
+Voltron must, bases on the available OCF Manifests, be able to render a complete workflow, which can be executed by [runners](../../docs/runner.md).
+For now, we do not have a proposal, for how the rendering will be done and what kind of syntax will be used to describe the workflow.

 Besides providing a syntax to define a workflow, in many cases Content Creators would like to call an other Interfaces, which is already available in OCH.
 For example - they are creating a workflow to provision Wordpress and they need an PostgreSQL database.
-They have already an Interface `postgresql.install` available in OCH and they would like to use it in their Actions.
+They have already an Interface `postgresql.install` available in OCH and they would like to use it in their Action.
-Voltron must have an option, to allow Content Creators reference another Interface in his workflow.
+Voltron must have an option, to allow Content Creators reference another Interface in their workflow.
 This way, Content Creators can prepare Actions, which use the already existing platform capabilities.

 Content Creator should be able to:
 - reference a Interface to be called in a Action workflow,
-- use and pass input parameters to the Interfaces,
+- use and pass input parameters to Interfaces,
 - reference output TypeInstances from a called Interface,
-- conditionally call a Interface,
+- conditionally call an Interface,
 - define, which workflow artifacts are TypeInstances.

 Voltron Engine must be able to:
 - merge called Interfaces into the Action workflow.

 For now, we want to base on the Argo workflow syntax and only extend it, to support our additional use cases.
-In the future we might revisit this and change the syntax, so it is more user friendly.
+In the future we might revisit this and change the syntax, so it is more user friendly and can support also non-Argo runners.

 ### Goals

 - How to reference a Interface to be called in a Action workflow.
-- How to use and pass input parameters to the Interfaces,
+- How to use and pass input parameters to Interfaces,
 - How to reference output TypeInstances from a called Interface.
-- How to conditionally call a Interface.
+- How to conditionally call an Interface.
 - How to define, which workflow artifacts are TypeInstances.
 - How to merge called Interfaces into the Action workflow.